-Cash Equivalents

-Cash equivalents consist of highly liquid investments with original or remaining maturities of 90 days or less at the time of purchase, that are readily convertible into cash.
-As of September 30, 2016 and December 31, 2015, the Company held cash equivalents of \$33.7 million and \$55.8 million, respectively, comprised of money market funds.
+Cash Equivalents - Cash equivalents consist of highly liquid investments with original or remaining maturities of 90 days or less at the time of purchase, that are readily convertible into cash.
+As of March 31, 2017 and December 31, 2016, the Company held cash equivalents of \$47.4 million and \$20.5 million, respectively, comprised of money market funds.
 The fair value of these money market funds was determined by using quoted prices for identical investments in an active market (Level 1 in the fair value hierarchy).

-Note Payable to Principal Stockholder

-The fair value of the note payable to our principal stockholder cannot be reasonably estimated as the Company would not be able to obtain a similar credit arrangement in the current economic environment.
+Note Payable to Principal Stockholder - The fair value of the note payable to principal stockholder cannot be reasonably estimated as the Company would not be able to obtain a similar credit arrangement in the current economic environment.
 Therefore the fair value is based upon carrying value.

-Financial Liabilities

-The following tables set forth the fair value of our financial instruments (in millions):
+Financial Liabilities - The following tables set forth the fair value of the Company's financial instruments (in millions):